-To obtain further information regarding how we respond to bullying behavior, you may contact our bullying prevention team coordinator, Willa Jones, PhD, at wjones@shiningstarspcs.org.
-Shining Stars' Bullying Prevention Team is comprised of teachers and administrators who meet monthly and on an as-needed basis to investigate all bullying claims.
+To obtain further information regarding how we respond to bullying behavior, you may contact our bullying prevention team coordinator, Ronelda Brown, at RBrown@shiningstarspcs.org.
+Shining Stars' Bullying Prevention Team is composed of teachers and administrators who meet monthly and on an as-needed basis to investigate all bullying claims.
 When students demonstrate difficulty executing their responsibilities, a series of actions may be taken depending on the significance and magnitude of an inappropriate behavior.
 Each student incident is treated individually, but the following staff responses may occur: